Edge Deployment

 const { prompt } = await request.json();

-// The WASM SDK reads OPENROUTER_API_KEY from the runtime env.
+// With no apiKey, it reads OPENROUTER_API_KEY from the runtime env -- set it

-// Set it via your platform's secret store before invoking the handler.
+// via your platform's secret store before invoking the handler.

 const result = await runAgent(